 Located in Buruanga, Aklan, Hinugtuan Beach is a boat ride away from Boracay.
 If you want to get away from crowded places like Boracay Island, or just want to escape from the crowd, then you can head over to Hinugtuan Beach.
 It might not as popular as Boracay Island, but Hinugtuan Beach also boasts a white-sand beach and sapphire blue seawater.
 Moreover, since the place hasn’t been packed yet with many tourists. the beach is surely still well-preserved as it becomes an ideal place for water sports activities.

 Apart from visiting the islands of Aklan, you can also visit The Bakhawan Forest.
 Upon arriving at the Kalibo airport, you can head straight to Bakhawan Eco-park since this is just a 10-minute drive from the airport.
 Bakhawan Eco-park and Research Center is said to be one of the most successful mangrove reforestation projects in Southeast Asia.
 In addition, its view is quite similar to the mangrove forest in Bantayan Island, Cebu.
 If you want to see a more refreshing view, you may want to visit this site as well!

 Another adventure awaits in the island of Panay.
 Located in the town of Buruanga, there is a waterfall that is worth visiting!
 Hacienda Maria is one of the most thrilling adventures that you can do when you are in Aklan.

 Is Western Visayas part of your bucket list?
-Make sure to include these places when traveling around Panay Island!
+These are just some of the places to visit when traveling around Panay Island.
+Make sure to include these places when traveling around the island.